isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <b>E.  Introduction</b>

 {:start="31"}
-31. I will now speak about the amendments to law enforcement powers, the proposed provisions on criminal disclosure regime, and other amendments to improve our court processes.&nbsp;
+31. I will now speak about the amendments to law enforcement powers, the proposed provisions on criminal disclosure regime, and other amendments to improve our court processes.

 {:start="32"}
-32. These proposed amendments aim to strengthen our levers to tackle crime and enhance transparency, fairness and coherence in our criminal procedure laws.&nbsp;
+32. These proposed amendments aim to strengthen our levers to tackle crime and enhance transparency, fairness and coherence in our criminal procedure laws.

 <b>F.  Law enforcement powers amendments</b>

 {:start="33"}
 33. Let me begin with law enforcement powers.
-Broadly, these amendments are intended to strengthen operational efficiency and investigative capabilities.&nbsp;
+Broadly, these amendments are intended to strengthen operational efficiency and investigative capabilities.

 {:start="34"}
 34. The first category of the amendments will update, enhance and clarify Police powers.